 So you can see, marketers really have two problems:

 1. THOROUGHLY vetting influencers to avoid those conducting scams.

 Avoiding these types of scams is easier than you think and comes down to how you vet your influencers.
 Too often marketers are relying on expensive tools to tell them information about an influencer instead of having a physical person manually review the profile.
 It's what we do for every single one of our clients with every influencer we partner with.
 Our team carefully combs through not one, but all of their social profiles and reviews everything from their organic posts, to sponsored posts, to comments, and especially Instagram Stories.
 While it may sound tedious, we put the safety of our clients first to ensure we never encounter something like the above.

 2. preventing these issues from occurring in the first place

 As we previously mentioned, it seems to be a trend that once so many marketers decide to focus on a single metric to measure success, influencers find ways to manipulate these metrics to make themselves the ideal candidate for a campaign.
 While the solution isn't simple, it means that we need to continue to look at influencer marketing holistically.
 No single metric can decide the success of a campaign, but rather a combination of many variables and factors that determine success.

 At Carusele, we've created numerous proprietary algorithms to measure our influencer programs; from cStack (measuring content performance) to iStack (measuring influencer performance) to Engaged Audience Profiles and more.
 We even work with our clients to develop custom-attribution models to help track sales from influencer marketing campaigns.

 So as you venture forward, be sure to ask your team what practices they have in place to ensure you're avoiding shady influencers as well as how you're planning to measure success.
-If you need help with any of those items, reach out to our team using the form below.
-We'd love to identify the right solution for your brands' success.
+If you need help with any of those items, contact our team today or download our capabilities deck using the form below to learn more about our unique influencer marketing process.